Top 5 Radiator Fan Not Working Symptoms

 4. Bad AC Performance

 Because the radiator fan is a major component of your AC system, any damage to the fan will affect your AC.
-One of the ways to tell that your radiator fan is not working is when your AC starts misbehaving.
+One of the ways to tell that your radiator fan is not working is when your AC starts misbehaving and your car interior is hot.

 5. Temperature Warning Light Comes on